mndillon/toki-pona-nanpa-linja-n/README.md

 - Easy to remember and use
 - Very useful when speaking and hearing long sequences of digits ( 5201 → neleteniwen → 5201 )
 - End in **-n** for structural consistency, for long digit sequences the end is clearly signaled
-  - This works with the Toki Pona language syntax to enhance communication
-    - Say "2,010": "neten eke niwenin"
-    - Say "2,000" followed by "10": "neten eken newenin"
-    - Say "2,001" followed by "0": "neten eke niniwen nenin"
-    - Say "2,001.0": "neten eke niniwen one nin"
-    - Say "243-555-0169": "netenasen ene lelelen ene niwenujen"
-    - The **ne-** and **-n** are morphological markers, indicating the start and end of a digit sequence
-    - Screen readers can communicate longer digit sequences with less cognitive load
-    - Automated text-to-speech systems can communicate longer digit sequences with less cognitive load
-    - Can enhance compatability with [WCAG 2.2](WCAG%202.2%20compliance%20claims.md)
   - The speaker wants to communicate **"1 2 3 4 5"**:
     - for counting,
       - might say: **"newen neten nesen nenan nelen"**